System/environment duality of nonequilibrium observables: Discussion and conclusions

 To conclude, let us linger on the 3-state example, in the attempt to provide a more intuitive grasp on the physics of duality.
-Label the graph with the energy levels of an open system, which can emit and absorb enviromental quanta of energy.
-The onset of a NESS might be due to the interaction with two thermal baths \cite{esposito,parrondo}, whose inverse temperatures $\beta_A$ and $\beta_B$ label the states of the dual system, with $\beta_A > \beta_B$.
-Suppose that transitions 2 and 3 are exclusively due to the interaction with B, while transition 1 is exclusively due to the interaction with A, as is pictorially depicted in fig.\ref{fig2}a.
-The ratio of emission and absorption rates is given by $w_{e_1}/w_{-e_1} = \exp \beta_A (v_2-v_3)$, and similarly for the others, yielding as macroscopic affinity $A_1 = (\beta_A - \beta_B) (v_2-v_3)$.
-In a nonequilibrium steady state, with current $j_1=j_2=j_3 = J_1$, one quantum of energy $v_2-v_3$ is emitted towards reservoir A every $|J_1|^{-1}$ seconds, per each couple of quanta of energy $v_2-v_1$ and $v_1-v_3$ that are absorbed from reservoir B. It takes shape a picture where to a steady state there corresponds a nonsteady flow of energy from the hotter to the colder bath: \begin{quote} nonequilibrium steady sys. $\rightarrow$ nonsteady env. \end{quote} Whilst purely speculative, this interpretation is consistent with the physical intuition that NESSs are determined by a transient enviromental behaviour \cite{janotta}.

-Viceversa, a detailed-balanced flow arises when there is no temperature gradient, $\beta_A = \beta_B$, in which case we only resolve one reservoir.
-At equilibrium, because of steadiness and detailed balancing, as many quanta of given energy are emitted and absorbed.
-However, fluxes within the system determine a non-null flow of currents in the one bath, which is necessarily steady being a 1-state system.
-Hence the system's state plays the role of external force igniting internal fluxes within the environment: \begin{quote} steady env. $\rightarrow$ detailed balanced nonsteady sys. \end{quote} This is nothing but the logical negation of the above proposition, hence its dual under transposition of the material implication symbol ($\rightarrow$).
+Suppose the labels $v_i$ of the example graph are energy levels of an open system, which can emit and absorb energy from the environment Fig.\,\ref{fig2}).
+The onset of a NESS might be due to the interaction with two thermal baths \cite{esposito}, whose inverse temperatures $\beta_A$ and $\beta_B$ label the states of the dual system, with $\beta_A > \beta_B$.
+Suppose that transitions 2 and 3 are exclusively due to the interaction with B, while transition 1 is exclusively due to the interaction with A. The ratio of emission and absorption rates is given by $w_{e_1}/w_{-e_1} = \exp \beta_A (v_2-v_3)$, and similarly for the others, yielding as macroscopic affinity $A_1 = (\beta_A - \beta_B) (v_2-v_3)$.
+In a nonequilibrium steady state, with current $j_1=j_2=j_3 = J_1$, one transition yielding an amount of energy $v_2-v_3$ happens on average every $|J_1|^{-1}$ seconds, while in the same time two transitions, which absorb respectively amounts of energy $v_2-v_1$ and $v_1-v_3$, are stimulated by the interaction with reservoir B. It takes shape a picture where to a steady state there corresponds a nonsteady flow of energy from the hotter to the colder bath: \begin{quote} non steady sys. $\rightarrow$ nonsteady env. \end{quote} Whilst purely speculative, this interpretation is consistent with the physical intuition that NESSs are determined by a transient environmental behavior \cite{janotta}.
+Vice versa, a detailed-balanced flow arises when there is no temperature gradient, $\beta_A = \beta_B$, in which case we only resolve one reservoir.
+At equilibrium, because of steadiness and detailed balancing, as many emitting and absorbing transitions occur.
+However, fluxes within the system determine a non-null flow of currents in the bath.
+The latter, being a 1-state system, is necessarily in a steady state.
+Hence the system's state plays the role of external force which causes internal fluxes to flow within the environment: \begin{quote} steady env. $\rightarrow$ det. bal. nonsteady sys. \end{quote} This is nothing but the logical negation of the above proposition, hence its dual under transposition of the material implication symbol ($\rightarrow$), in the spirit of McKee's logical interpretation of duality.